 Atmos Energy operates a vast network of natural gas pipelines to safely and reliably serve more than 3 million customers in eight states.
-We maintain more than 76,000 miles of large diameter pipeline, plus thousands of smaller “service lines" that connect natural gas directly to homes and businesses.
+We maintain more than 76,000 miles of distribution and transmission pipelines, plus thousands of smaller “service lines" that connect natural gas directly to homes and businesses.

 We also allow pipeline interconnections with third-party companies for the transportation of natural gas for our system and customer supply requirements.

-All new receipt point interconnections will require the execution of an Interconnect Agreement and submission of the Application for Interconnect.
+All new receipt point interconnections will require the execution of an Interconnect Agreement and submission of the Application for Interconnect (Standard - Traditional Pipeline or Wells or RNG - Renewable Natural Gas).
 If the interconnection cannot be made at the requested location, Atmos Energy will inform you of any possible alternate locations.

 Here are the steps required to establish a new well meter or common point meter:

-Step 1: Requestor completes the Application for Interconnect and mail to Atmos Energy with the $1,000 application payment.
+Step 1: Requestor completes the Application for Interconnect (Standard or RNG) and email to Atmos Energy.

 Step 2: Parties coordinate procurement of a gas sample and/or sample analysis of the well(s).